 “I’m a pretty shade of yellow, lol!” shared a MyBCTeam member.
 “Turns out I’m quite jaundiced and look like a lizard with these yellow eyes.”

-In addition to blood tests, your oncologist may also order imaging tests to identify signs of metastasis in the liver.
-These tests may include scans including:
+In addition to performing blood tests, your oncologist may order imaging tests to identify signs of metastasis in the liver.
+These tests may include:

-These are painless scans that help the doctor see what is happening in your liver and look for tumors or lesions.
+These painless tests help the doctor see what’s happening in your liver and look for tumors or lesions.
 In some cases, your doctor may order a biopsy to collect and examine liver tissue.
 This entails removing a sample of tissue for study under a microscope.

 When a doctor confirms the presence of liver metastases, they’ll recommend one or more treatments, depending on your breast cancer.

-Your breast cancer specialist may recommend chemotherapy if you’re diagnosed with liver metastasis.
-If your breast cancer cells are hormone receptor-positive (HR-positive) or HER2-positive, you may be recommended to use hormone therapy or targeted therapy.
-Several new treatments for metastatic breast cancer have become available after showing good results in clinical trials.
+Your oncology specialist may recommend chemotherapy if you’re diagnosed with liver metastasis.
+If your breast cancer cells are hormone receptor-positive (HR-positive) or HER2-positive, hormone therapy or targeted therapy may be recommended.
+Several new treatments for MBC have become available after showing good results in clinical trials, including palbociclib (Ibrance) and ribociclib (Kisqali).

-Some MyBCTeam members report being satisfied with local treatment of their liver metastases.
+Some MyBCTeam members report that local treatment of their liver metastases improved their quality of life.
 One shared, “I also had an interventional radiologist ablate a tumor in my liver.
 I’m having a great response to my treatment plan so far.
-I’m two years into this stage 4 diagnosis.”
+I’m two years into this stage 4 breast cancer diagnosis.”

 Have you been diagnosed with liver metastases?
-Have you experienced any symptoms?
+Have you undergone metastatic breast cancer treatment?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.